stevebrownlee/vps-setup/README.md

 For example, if I wanted to deploy a Django REST Framework API project, I would create the following files.

+## Setup

+1. Install gunicorn with `sudo apt-get install gunicorn`
+1. Clone your Django project into a sub-directory of your choosing in your home directory.
+1. Copy the path to the project directory using `pwd`.
+You will need the path below.

 ## systemd gunicorn service

 Create a service file for gunicorn that will keep the service running permanently.